-The American Society of News Editors 10 lists best practices for social media.
+The American Society of News Editors lists the 1o best social media practices.
 The main document is a 50 page PDF with samples and short, case studies.

 You probably don’t have time to read all that so here are the top ten points with comments.

 – This separates real journalists from bloggers and other citizen journalists.
 Ethics are part of your personal brand as a journalist.
 Forget them at your peril.

 - Assume everything you write online will become public.

 – there are private channels on most social media tools, use them if you need to, but remember people may still broadcast them later.

 - Use social media to engage with readers, but professionally.